SBA Paycheck Protection Program

 *The Covered Period is either (a) the 24 week (168 day) period beginning on your PPP loan disbursement date, or (b) if you received your PPP loan before June 5, 2020, you may elect to use an eight week (56 day) Covered Period.
 For example, if you are using a 24 week Covered Period and received your PPP loan proceeds on Monday, April 20, the first day of the Covered Period is April 20 and the last day of the Covered Period is Sunday, October 4.
 In no event may the Covered Period extend beyond December 31, 2020.

 Update as of July 15, 2020:

 Helpful Reminders When Completing the Loan Forgiveness Application

 Before starting the online process, we recommend that you have all of the information required for the Application, including supporting documents.
-Download this additional list of potential items needed for your Application.
 In order to expedite your application, please make sure to follow the important steps below to avoid common errors that could delay your application.

 1) Borrowers have the option to elect a 24-week Covered Period as opposed to the original 8-week period.
 The SBA has clarified that a Borrower may submit a loan forgiveness Application prior to the end of the 24-week period once the PPP loan proceeds have been used.

 2) The business name on the forgiveness application should match the PPP loan application.

 3) Both your SBA and Independence Bank loan numbers must be provided and can be found on the initial email from Independence Bank.